Tuning LLM-based Code Optimization via Meta-Prompting: An Industrial Perspective: Evaluation

 \subsubsection{Method}

 In industrial platforms, code optimizations are often expected to complete within seconds and at minimal computational cost.
 The advanced prompting techniques discussed in Section~\ref{sec:background}, which often rely on extensive reasoning chains or agent coordination \cite{chen2023evoprompt, wang2023promptagent}, are thus beyond the scope of this study.
-Instead, we benchmarked \model~against established baseline prompting methods most commonly used in LLM-based code optimization \cite{gong2025language}, including:
+Instead, we benchmarked \model~against established baseline prompting methods most commonly used in LLM-based code optimization \cite{gong2025language}\footnote{The detailed implementation of all baseline prompts is available \href{\repo}{here}.}, including:

 \begin{itemize} \item \textbf{Chain-of-Thought (CoT):} Structured prompts that guide the LLM through step-by-step optimization \cite{wei2022chain}.

 \item \textbf{Few-Shot Prompting:} Prompts incorporating optimization examples to demonstrate desired output patterns \cite{DBLP:conf/iclr/ShypulaMZ0GYHNR24}.